-The Psychedelic Furs is an English post punk / new wave band that was founded in London in the late 70's.
+The Psychedelic Furs are an English post punk / new wave band that was founded in London in the late 70s.
 They came together in England's burgeoning punk scene of 1977 and initially consisted of Richard Butler (vocals), Tim Butler (bass guitar), Duncan Kilburn (saxophone), Paul Wilson (drums), and Roger Morris (guitars).
 By 1979, this line-up had expanded to a sextet due to the addition of John Ashton on guitar and Vince Ely replacing Wilson on drums.

 The Furs initially used Martin Hannett as a producer, but their initial self-titled album from 1980 was eventually produced by Steve Lillywhite.
 The LP quickly established the band on radio and was a top 20 hit in the UK.
 The album also found success in Germany, Italy, France, Spain and Australia.
 The US version of the album was re-sequenced, but failed to have as strong a commercial impact.

-The Furs found success in the U.S. market with the 1981 release, titled Talk Talk Talk', which made its impact on the US album charts and received critical acclaim worldwide.
+The Furs found success in the U.S. market with the 1981 release, titled 'Talk Talk Talk', which made its impact on the US album charts and received critical acclaim worldwide.
 In the UK, the album was a solid hit which spun off two charting singles, "Dumb Waiters" and the original version of "Pretty in Pink".
 The latter song served as inspiration for the 1986 John Hughes film of the same name, and was re-recorded for the platinum-selling soundtrack.

-In 1982, the band was reduced to a four-piece with the departures of Morris and Kilburn. drummer Phill Calvert would briefly join the group around this time.)
+In 1982, the band was reduced to a four-piece with the departures of Morris and Kilburn.
+(Ex-Birthday Party drummer Phill Calvert would briefly join the group around this time.)
 The band's remaining members moved permanently to New York, where they recorded the album Forever Now with producer Todd Rundgren.
 This album contained "Love My Way", a breakthrough Top 40 hit in both the US and the UK.
 Ely left the band after this release, though he would return for the 1988 single "All That Money Wants" and the 1989 album Book of Days.

 The Furs' 1984 release Mirror Moves was produced by Keith Forsey, and featured the songs "The Ghost in You" and "Heaven".
 Both charted in the UK, and "Heaven" became the band's highest charting UK hit at the time -- but inexplicably, "Heaven" was never released as a single in America.
 Instead, Columbia Records opted for "Here Come Cowboys", despite both international success and heavy MTV airplay on "Heaven."
 "Here Come Cowboys" failed to chart, but "The Ghost In You" was a hit on the US pop charts.
 The band had become popular in Canada as well, CFNY, Toronto's new wave radio station, listed Mirror Moves as the #1 LP of 1984.